-The key to making the cycle and walking routes attractive, will be providing activities along the route.
+The key to making cycle and walking routes attractive is by providing activities along the route.
 This includes existing destinations, such as town centres and cultural destinations, but should also include new interventions and rest stops (with views of the Waikato River and other amenities.
 The cycle routes also have the potential to catalyse economic growth, such as cafés and visitor accommodation.

-Figure 10.
+Figure 1.
 Ngaruawahia and environs - Gateways and Connections Plan